Current position: CEO, Crew Clothing Company

 This mentor may be of interest to students of retail business and those with an interest in enterprise, business management, product and brand development / marketing.

 Louise’s first job was on a graduate training scheme with the Burton Group ( today known as Arcadia), where she learned the basics of Buying and Merchandising.
-She subsequently spent two years at Etam (a French fast fashion clothing business, now trading in Europe) and then joined Monsoon in 1992, where she spent 11 years and eventually became Brand Director.
+She then joined Monsoon in 1992, where she spent 11 years and eventually became Brand Director.

 Her first role as a business leader came in 2003, when she joined Fat Face as CEO.
 A growing brand turning over c£20m at the time, Louise and her team opened c 25 stores per year, developed the online and catalogue business, extended the product range, established wholesale, licensing and an international business.
 Fat Face was sold twice to Private Equity investors, latterly to Bridgepoint in 2007 for over £350m.